Master of Science in Applied GeographyMajor: AGEO

 A thesis is required of all M.S. students in the program.

 Students from geography and related fields are encouraged to apply.
-All applicants must have completed a B.A. or B.S. with a cumulative grade point average of 3.0 and a combined score of at least 1000 on the GRE.
-Applicants must submit two (2) letters of recommendation addressing candidate skills and readiness for graduate study, as well as a letter of intent outlining educational goals.
+All applicants must have completed a B.A. or B.S. with a cumulative grade point average of 3.0 and a combined score of at least 300 on the GRE (or 1000 on the pre-2012 GRE).
+Applicants must submit two (2) letters of recommendation addressing candidate's skills and readiness for graduate study, as well as a letter of intent outlining educational goals.

 All materials must be submitted to the School of Interdisciplinary and Graduate Studies: http://louisville.edu/graduate/apply

-The M.S. in Applied Geography is a 36-hour program with a required thesis.
+The M.S. in Applied Geography is a 36 credit hour program with a required thesis.

-It includes 15 hours of foundation courses, 15 hours of electives, and a six-hour thesis.
-Eighteen hours of coursework must be at the 600 level.
-Up to six hours of 500- or 600-level coursework can be taken from other departments.
+It includes 15 credit hours of foundation courses, 15 credit hours of electives, and a six credit hours of thesis.
+18 credit hours of coursework must be at the 600 level.
+Up to six credit hours of 500- or 600-level coursework can be taken from other departments.
 Students may attend either full- or part-time.

 Geographic information systems (GIS) proficiency is required for all students.
 If not attained at the undergraduate level or in a job-related environment, students will be required to take GEOG 558, in addition to the above requirements.
 After the second semester, each student will choose a thesis advisor and two other faculty members for a thesis committee.